bigleuxenchef/RestAPI/CrunchifyRESTJerseyExample/readme.md

 ## it runs

-Tested with Tomcat 7.0 and Tomcat 8.5 : using different deployment mode
+Tested with Tomcat 7.0 and Tomcat 8.5 : using different deployment modes
 * Custom location
 * workspace metadata
 * using Tomcat installation

+Jmeter has been tested in the mix!